ipugh-xm/xm-labs-steps-signalfx/README.md

 5. Fill in the API Token for SignalFx in the Constants.
 6. Fill in the recipients for the xMatters Alert in the xMatters Create Event step.
 7. Update the `SignalFx API` and `SignalFx Ingest` Endpoints with the correct values. `https://api.{REALM}.signalfx.com` and `https://ingest.{REALM}.signalfx.com` respectively.

+## SignalFx Setup
+1. Go to Integrations > xMatters.
+(It should be under the "Notification Services" section)
+2. Create a new integration, filling in the name to identify the notification, and for the URL use the one given in the `Inbound - SignalFx` step in your xMatters Flow.
+3. Add the xMatters integration to an alert as a recipient.

+4. In SignalFx, go to your user profile and select `Access Tokens` from the tabs on the left.
+Create a new an Access Token from that menu.
+5. Use this value to fill in the API Token Constant in xMatters.

 ## Usage